njo/nfcache/README.md

 `GITHUB_API_TOKEN` can be specified as an env var or in a .env file.
 If the API token isn't set requests will still be made without it.

 When the service starts it will sequentially fetch the preset cached endpoints before the http server becomes available.
+This may take upwards of 10 seconds.

 # Test
 Run tests from root with `go test ./...`